-In addition to the powers granted by the Board of Directors on 28 April 2022 as executive director, the Company appointed Claudio Berretti as General Manager, who was also granted the following powers to carry out this role:
+In addition to the powers, as amended, granted by the Board of Directors on 14 March 2024 to the executive director, the Company appointed as General Manager Claudio Berretti, who was also granted the following powers to carry out this role:

-1. to keep and sign Company correspondence; 2. to enter into, execute, sign and perform: - a) service contracts for the purchase, sale and exchange of movable goods, materials and goods in general, whether directly or indirectly relating to the company's business; - b) shareholders' agreements and other agreements relating to companies in which the Company takes shareholdings; also to define the incorporation documents and by-laws of the investee companies, as well as any other document necessary or appropriate in relation to the investee company and the shareholding held in it; - c) consultancy and advisory mandates in general; 3. to accept, impose, negotiate, agree and waive, in any of these contracts and assignments, agreements, reserves, conditions, even precedent, clauses, including an arbitration clause, prices, rents, fees, premiums, commissions and/or expense reimbursements; make payment or collection of the same, including by adjustment or offsetting, issuing and obtaining receipts in their due forms; 4. to amend, cancel, terminate, rescind and withdraw from any of these contracts and deeds of assignment, including without payment and collection of indemnities; 5. to participate in the general meetings and ordinary meetings of companies in which the Company has an interest or participation, exercising voting and voting rights as well as rights of the active and passive parties and, where appropriate, bringing liability actions; 6. to issue, sign and issue receipts for invoices, debit and credit notes, and to receive them; to recognise and settle accounts with anyone, granting rebates, deferrals and discounts; 7. to order and withdraw from bank current accounts in favour of the Company or third parties by the issue of cheques or by order sent via correspondence, whether on cash or on the credit lines granted; to demand and assign sums in any way due to the Company; to endorse for collection bank cheques and bank drafts, postal orders, orders and payment orders of any kind issued by third parties to the Company; 8. carry out any operation at the Public Automotive Register, requesting transfers, updates and the identification of situations, validly signing the relevant records and documents in the name of the Company.
+1. to keep and sign Company correspondence;

+2. to enter into, execute, sign and perform: - a) customer service contracts, contracts for the purchase, sale and exchange of movable property, materials and goods in general relating, directly and indirectly, to the company's business, with the express exclusion of the purchase, sale and exchange of company shareholdings; - b) shareholders' agreements and other agreements relating to companies in which the Company takes shareholdings; also to define the incorporation documents and by-laws of the investee companies, as well as any other document necessary or appropriate in relation to the investee company and the shareholding held in it; - c) consultancy mandates relating to extraordinary finance transactions; 3. to accept, impose, negotiate, agree and waive, in any of these contracts and assignments, agreements, reserves, conditions, even precedent, clauses, including an arbitration clause, prices, rents, fees, premiums, commissions and/or expense reimbursements; make payment or collection of the same, including by adjustment or offsetting, issuing and obtaining receipts in their due forms; 4. to amend, cancel, terminate, rescind and withdraw from any of these contracts and deeds of assignment, including without payment and collection of indemnities; 5. to participate in the general meetings and ordinary meetings of companies in which the Company has an interest or participation, exercising voting and voting rights as well as rights of the active and passive parties and, where appropriate, bringing liability actions; 6. to issue, sign and issue receipts for invoices, debit and credit notes, and to receive them; to recognise and settle accounts with anyone, granting rebates, deferrals and discounts; 7. to order and withdraw from bank current accounts in favour of the Company or third parties by the issue of cheques or by order sent via correspondence, whether on cash or on the credit lines granted; to demand and assign sums in any way due to the Company; to endorse for collection bank cheques and bank drafts, postal orders, orders and payment orders of any kind issued by third parties to the Company; 8. carry out any operation at the Public Automotive Register, requesting transfers, updates and the identification of situations, validly signing the relevant records and documents in the name of the Company.